EliahKagan/weighted-intervals/ALGORITHM.md

 common problem sizes in the setting of this problem, since recursion depth can be as great as the cardinality of the largest solution (even if that solution is not chosen).
-DFS toposort can be implemented iteratively in such a way as to produce the same result as recursive implementation&mdash;such as with a state machine, or by mutating the graph to remove edges&mdash;but that code is more complicated to understand.
+DFS toposort can be implemented iteratively in such a way as to produce the same result&mdash;such as with a state machine, or by mutating the graph to remove edges&mdash;but that code is more complicated to understand.

-I used a queue because I think that&rsquo;s the most intuitive, and the most common implementation choice for Kahn&rsquo;s algorithm.
+I used a queue because I think that&rsquo;s the most intuitive, and the most common, implementation choice for Kahn&rsquo;s algorithm.
 But a stack works just as well.
-(These will produce different&mdash;but both correct&mdash;topological orderings in some cases.)
+(These will produce different&mdash;but both correct&mdash;topological orderings, in some cases.)

 ### Another Implementation Approach

 Arguably, the most elegant way to implement this whole algorithm is to interleave all the steps, and do everything recursively, by DFS.
 While any interval is unvisited, pick an unvisited interval and start DFS from there, advancing as far as possible.
-Then, while retreating from an interval *v* to an interval *u*, check if including *v* gives a higher-cost subset than previously seen at *u*.
+During DFS, while retreating from an interval *v* to an interval *u*, check if including *v* gives a higher-cost subset than previously seen at *u*.
 If so, update *u* with the new cost (and record *v* as its successor/child).
 After all this, find the interval of highest recorded cost (which should not be confused with that interval&rsquo;s weight).
 Following the path from that root interval to a leaf interval (one with no successor) gives all the intervals in an optimal solution.

 (This does not affect asymptotic time complexity.)